StarOffice

-StarOffice is a discontinued proprietary office suite, intended to compete with the marketing-leading Microsoft Office.
-It served as the basis for open-source suites OpenOffice.org and LibreOffice.
+StarOffice is a discontinued proprietary office productivity software suite.
+Its source code continues today in derived free and open-source office suites Apache OpenOffice and LibreOffice.
 StarOffice supported the OpenOffice.org XML file format, as well as the OpenDocument standard, and could generate PDF and Flash formats.
 It included templates, a macro recorder, and a software development kit (SDK).

 The software originated in 1985 as StarWriter by Star Division, which marketed the suite with some success, primarily in Europe.
-StarOffice was acquired by Sun Microsystems in 1999, which released the source code the following year as a free, open source office suite called OpenOffice.org, which subsequent versions of StarOffice were based on, with additional proprietary components.
+StarOffice was acquired by Sun Microsystems in 1999, which released the source code the following year as a free and open source office suite called OpenOffice.org, which subsequent versions of StarOffice were based on, with additional proprietary components.
 Sun Microsystems was acquired by Oracle Corporation in 2010, and the product was known briefly as Oracle Open Office before being discontinued in 2011, with Oracle turning OpenOffice.org into a "purely community-based project".

 History

 StarWriter 1.0 was written by Marco Börries in 1985 for the Zilog Z80.
 Börries formed Star Division in Lüneburg the following year.
 It was later ported to the Amstrad CPC (marketed by Schneider in Germany) under CP/M and later ported to the 8086-based Amstrad PC-1512, running under MS-DOS 3.2.
-Later, the integration of the other individual programs followed as the development progressed to an office suite for DOS, IBM's OS/2 Warp, and for the Microsoft Windows operating system.
-From this time onwards Star Division marketed its suite under the name "StarOffice."
+Later, the integration of the other individual programs followed as the development progressed to an office suite for MS-DOS, OS/2 Warp, and Windows.
+Star Division marketed its suite under the name "StarOffice".

 Until version 4.2, Star Division based StarOffice on the cross-platform C++ class library StarView.
 In 1998 Star Division began offering StarOffice for free.

 Sun Microsystems acquired the company, copyright and trademark of StarOffice in 1999 for US$73.5 million, as it was supposedly cheaper than 42,000 licenses of Microsoft Office.

 In March 2009, a study showed that StarOffice only had a 3% market share in the corporate market.